1. Go Solar

 Close blinds on the sunny side in summer to keep out the hot sun, and open them in winter to bring in warm rays.
 Be sure to seal air leaks and properly insulate to save money, while also increasing home comfort.

 Replacing old appliances is well worth the investment.
-Look for the Energy Star label, the government’s symbol of energy efficiency, on a wide range of consumer products to save up to 30% on electricity bills.
+Look for the Energy Star label, the government’s symbol of energy efficiency, on a wide range of consumer products to save up to 30 percent on electricity bills.

 6. Switch to LED